pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 Future Strategies  (5 mins)

 ^
-Current project, bringing in majority of data to custom DB tables Speeds up syncing (less entities for complicated data) Speeds up development time
+- Current project, bringing in majority of data to custom database tables
+- Speeds up syncing (less entities for complicated data)
+- Speeds up development time
-If I need to “Drupalize” specific data, I can in the future.
+- If I need to “Drupalize” specific data, I can in the future.
-Code is a bit more in-line with “Drupal code”
+- Code is a bit more in-line with “Drupal code”
-I could be wrong about this, but I'd like to think it's true.
+- I could be wrong about this, but I'd like to think it's true.
+- I'd love to get timing data on this... hoped to have it for this talk, but...

+^
+--> Lets look at another -->

 ---